antic11d/laser-hockey-env/README.md

 # laser-hockey-env

-This repository contains two version of a hockey-like game
+This repository is a fork from `https://github.com/martius-lab/laser-hockey-env` and contains two version of a hockey-like game.

 ## Install